History of Brampton Hut services

 Status Upgrade

-The service area has benefited from rising traffic levels on both the A1 and A14.
-In 2019 the new A14 Huntingdon Southern Bypass opened, which meant traffic on the A14 will no longer be directly passing the entrance to the service area, and will instead have to make a detour.
+Between 1989 and 1997, there was a plan to replace this part of the A1 with a motorway, although this doesn't seem to have influenced any of the service area plans.
+Instead the change came with the opening of the new A14 Huntingdon Southern Bypass in 2019, which meant traffic on the A14 will no longer be directly passing the entrance to the service area, and will instead have to make a detour.

-It had been planned that the new road would open as a motorway; the A14(M).
+It had been planned that this new road would open as a motorway; the A14(M).
 That plan prompted Brampton Hut to be designated a motorway rest area, and a series of signs were drawn up to promote this.
 At the last moment, the A14(M) proposal was dropped, and instead more bog-standard trunk road service area signs were erected.

 The decision to designate it a motorway rest area, rather than a full service area, was due to the limited facilities available at night.